BenRogersWPG/WebSearch/README.md

 - Simple and clean Command Pallete and context menu entries
 - Walkthrough to help you get started using the extension
 - JSON snippet to help you customize your default search engines
+- **NEW** Full control over the extension's warning and information notification messages
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 ![Add any site you wish as a search engine](images/web-search-add-any-site.gif)